Mikoai/TicTacToe/README.md

 # TicTacToe
-TicTacToe game written for class.
+Console fersion of TicTacToe game written for class.
 It lacks hard AI (minimax).
 Maybe one day...